 Expressing surprise at the extent of the Chinese swing away from the victorious National Front, Prime Minister Najib said that “I expected it but I think not… to this extent.
 None of us expected this extent.
 But despite the extent of the swing against us, BN did not fall,” he added.

-The result could fuel ethnic tensions in the country, mostly dormant since the riots in 1969 left around 1000 mostly Chinese-Malaysians dead.
+The result could fuel ethnic tensions in the country, mostly dormant since the riots in 1969 left around a thousand dead, mostly Chinese-Malaysians.
 The swing against the government suggests it has mishandled relations with minorities.